 Con: it requires you to be away from home

-Required skills: of course, this option is only available if you're already good at what you do.
+Required skills: obviously, this option is only available if you're already good at what you do.
+If you lack experience and connections, it could prove difficult to find clients to hire you.

 The main idea...